currentxchange/Music-NFT-Standard/README.md

 Name of the NFT (Can be different than track title)

-One audio file
+One audio field
-One video file
+One video field
-four images [Main, Back, Collection and Promo]
+Four images [Main, Back, Collection and Promo]
+One clip that can be anything used for a preview or extra media field of any type

 Title [If different than name]
 Album name